 Crawling is a significant milestone and precursor to walking.
 While crawling, babies begin to develop the reciprocal motion of moving one side of the body and then the other in a coordinated manner.
 This requires both sides of the brain to work together synchronously.
 The left side of the brain controls the right side of the body, and the right side of the brain controls the left side of the body.
 The two sides of the brain are connected by a very fibrous portion of the brain called the corpus callosum.
 The corpus callosum is strengthened by using both sides of the body together, such as crawling.
 Crawling also helps to strengthen the core muscles and the hip muscles for future walking.

 Crawling helps to develop balance, coordination, and agility.
-Some babies skip the crawling milestone completely, especially if they do not spend a lot of time on the floor in tummy time.
+Some babies skip the crawling milestone entirely, especially if they do not spend much time on the floor in tummy time.
 It is important that babies do not skip any developmental milestones since they all build on previous ones.
 But this is especially true for crawling.
 Encourage floor time and crawling as much as possible.
 It is such a critical piece in early walking.

 Let them pull up on their own.